zio/zio-http/docs/reference/dsl/request.md

 - `version` to access the HTTP version

 :::note
-Please note that usually, we don't create requests manually, and creating requests is useful while writing unit tests.
+Please note that usually, we don't create requests on server-side.
+Creating requests is useful while writing unit tests or when we call other services using the ZIO HTTP Client.
 :::

 ## Request with Query Params